wso2/product-microgateway/README.md

 ```
 docker run -d -v <PROJECT_TARGET_PATH>:/home/exec/ -p 9095:9095 -p 9090:9090 -e project="petstore"  wso2/wso2micro-gw:3.0.1

-<PROJECT_TARGET_PATH> - The path of the target directoy created inside the project directory
+<PROJECT_TARGET_PATH> - The path of the target directory created inside the project directory

 Note: We actually need to mount the file created with .balx extension into the docker imgage.
 The target dirctory
 contains other generated files not required for docker image.
-So we can copy the .balx file to seperate directory and
+So we can copy the .balx file to separate directory and
 mount that directory as well
 ```